Blosc/blogsite/posts/ndim-reductions.rst

 NumPy is widely recognized for its ability to perform efficient computations and manipulations on multidimensional arrays.
 This library is fundamental for many aspects of data analysis and science due to its speed and flexibility in handling numerical data.
 However, when datasets reach considerable sizes, working with uncompressed data can result in prolonged access times and intensive memory usage, which can negatively impact overall performance.

-Blosc2 leverages the power of NumPy to perform efficient reductions on compressed multidimensional arrays.
-By compressing data with Blosc2, it is possible to reduce the memory and storage space required to store large datasets, while maintaining fast access times.
-This is especially beneficial for systems with memory constraints, as it allows for faster data access and manipulation.
+Python-Blosc2 leverages the power of NumPy to perform reductions on compressed multidimensional arrays.
+But, by compressing data with Blosc2, it is possible to reduce the memory and storage space required to store large datasets, while maintaining fast reduction times.
+This is especially beneficial for systems with memory constraints, as it allows for faster data access and operation.

-In this blog, we will explore how Python-Blosc2 can perform data reductions in `NDArray <https://www.blosc.org/python-blosc2/reference/ndarray.html>`_ objects (or any other object fulfilling the `LazyArray interface <https://www.blosc.org/python-blosc2/reference/lazyarray.html>`_) and how the performance of these operations can be optimized by using different chunk shapes, compression levels and codecs.
-We will compare the performance of Python-Blosc2 with NumPy.
+In this blog, we will explore how Python-Blosc2 can perform data reductions in in-memory `NDArray <https://www.blosc.org/python-blosc2/reference/ndarray.html>`_ objects (or any other object fulfilling the `LazyArray interface <https://www.blosc.org/python-blosc2/reference/lazyarray.html>`_) and how the speed of these operations can be optimized by using different chunk shapes, compression levels and codecs.
+We will then compare the performance of Python-Blosc2 with NumPy.

 The 3D array
 ------------

 We will use a 3D array of type float64 with shape (1000, 1000, 1000).
 This array will be filled with values from 0 to 1000, and the goal will be to compute the sum of values in stripes of 100 elements in one axis, and including all the values in the other axis.
-We will perform reductions along the X, Y, and Z axes, comparing Python-Blosc2 performance (with and without compression) against NumPy.
+We will perform reductions along the X, Y, and Z axes, comparing Blosc2 performance (with and without compression) against NumPy.

 Reducing with NumPy
 -------------------